Vishal-Sharma-02/javaScript-series/README.md

 # javaScript-series
-This a series of javaScript
+This is a series of javaScript